azutoolkit/cql/docs/guides/testing-strategies.md

     end

-    it "sends welcome email after creation" do
+    it "sends welcome email after creation" do welcome_mailer = WelcomeMailer.new
-      # Mock the mailer
-      welcome_mailer = WelcomeMailer.new
       WelcomeMailer.stub(:new).and_return(welcome_mailer)
       welcome_mailer.stub(:deliver).and_return(true)

       user = User.create!(name: "Test", email: "test@example.com")

-      # Verify mailer was called
       WelcomeMailer.should have_received(:new)
       welcome_mailer.should have_received(:deliver)
     end